 Its goal is to raise awareness of how we need to be mindful of the footprint we are leaving on the planet.

 The Turtle Jelly Bomb is packed with fresh pine and smoky sandalwood and contains strings of agar seaweed that disperse in the tub as the bath bomb fizzes, which symbolize the plastic straws and other bits of ocean plastic that harm sea turtles and other marine life.
-You’ll be able to buy it at Lush this summer.
+You can buy it at Lush for $7.95.

 Another way to honor World Oceans Day is by eliminating or reducing the plastic beauty products we use.

 Unfortunately, most beauty products come in plastic containers, making this seem like a daunting task.
 Luckily, there are companies working to solve this problem.
 Brands like Lush sell many “naked” products without packaging, like solid shampoo bars.
 Other brands have come up with clever environmentally friendly alternatives.

 Farmacy not only uses ingredients that are safe for the environment and our bodies, but it puts all of its products in recycled (and recyclable) glass containers.
 It also prints its labels on paper harvested from well-managed forests using soy ink.
 Other brands that use glass containers include Herbivore, Captain Blankenship, Meow Meow Tweet, and Tata Harper.

 If you are using plastic containers, check out Garnier’s Rinse, Recycle, Repeat campaign.
 Not only does it educate beauty lovers on how to properly recycle empties, but it provides a little trash can that you can fill up and mail in to be recycled for free.
 Brands like Kevin Murphy, Loli Beauty, and Alima Pure take it a step further by packaging their products in biodegradable plastic.
 There are so many brands helping to turn the tide and make sustainability a standard in the beauty industry.